technicalanxiety/technicalanxiety/src/content/posts/platform-resiliency-pt1.md

 ---
-title: "Platform Resiliency Part 1: The Promise That Couldnt Travel"
+title: "Platform Resiliency - Part 1: The Promise That Couldnt Travel"
 date: 2025-12-15
 description: "Why SRE adoption failed outside Google and what we learned from attempting to transplant a complete system rather than adapting principles to organizational reality."
 image: resiliency-part1.jpg
 tags: ["Operations", "Leadership", "Platform"]
 series: "Platform Resiliency"
 series_part: 1
----

-*This is Part 1 of the "Platform Resiliency" series.
-Part 2 covers the reframe and path forward.*

 ---

 > "Absorb what is useful, discard what is not, add what is uniquely your own." — Bruce Lee